 - When it confronts an object within the beam, it will bounce back to the fish finder.
 It will calculate the distance of the item and draws the object on the display screen.
 The sound wave will reach the bottom if it does not encounter an object.
 A low signal will be reflected when the bottom is soft, like the mud.
 At the same time, hard bottoms will reflect a stronger signal back.

 - The cone angle is the angular measured on the degree of the sonar beam.
 A 16-degree beam is not broader and does not cover more areas than a 24-degree beam.
 They are measured at -10db for consistency and accuracy of measurement from one transducer to another.
 That angle may vary by fishfinder manufacturer and model.

 - Many models use one sonar beam.
 Few models have advanced multi-beam sonar technology that sends out two, three, or six sonar beams to cover a wider area with much better detail.

 Portable fish finders are the most common fishfinder models in the market today.
 They are lightweight and larger than your hand.

 It has a transducer that sends the sound wave readings to an LCD screen, and there are few buttons here and there that you can press to adjust the settings.
 These portable fish finder units are reliable, give accurate readings, hard to beat, and have good battery life.

 You can use them easily when it comes to reading the graphs on-screen.
 You will not have any trouble carrying them if you have room in your bag.

 Castable fish finder

-Suppose you want to use a more futuristic fish finder devices that use wifi and Bluetooth to connect to your smartphone.
+Suppose you want to use a more futuristic fish finder devices that use wifi and Bluetooth to connect to your smartphone (Bluetooth fishfinder).
 The part that emits the sound waves appears like a ball and fits well in your hand.